StefanBloemheuvel/GCNTimeseriesRegression/README.md

 ### This is the anonymized page that will be freely assessible in the future.

+#### Data
-The code of the GCN can be executed by running main.py. <br /> The data (too big to host on github itself) can be downloaden at: https://zenodo.org/record/5767221  <br /> In the data folder, the input_ci.npy file should be placed  <br /> The input_cw.npy file should be place in data/othernetwork <br />
+The data (too big to host on github itself) can be downloaden at: https://zenodo.org/record/5767221  <br /> In the data folder, the input_ci.npy file should be placed and renamed to input.npy <br /> The input_cw.npy file should be place in data/othernetwork  and also renamed to input.npy <br />

 --------------------------